Welcome to today's edition of the Rush 24-7 podcast.

 You're afraid of morality.

-You're afraid of the guideposts and the guardrails that keep us centered.
+You're afraid of the guideposts and the guardrails that keep us settled.

-One of the many provide us the roots of our morality and ethics and so forth, in addition to faith and a belief of a in a creator and things larger than ourselves.
+One of them is provide us the roots of our morality and ethics and so forth, in addition to faith and the belief in a creator and things larger than ourselves.

-If you're gonna sit there and say you don't fear the religious beliefs of any Democrat, but you do fear the religious beliefs of Republicans.
+If you're going to sit there and say you don't fear the religious beliefs of any Democrat, but you do fear the religious beliefs of Republicans, that's bigoted.

 I think Mitt Romney did a great job on his speech.

-I think that but I think who he's speaking to are conservative religion, uh conservative Christians who have little tolerance for people who don't believe just exactly the way they believe.
+I think that, but I think who he's speaking to are conservative religion, conservative Christians who have little tolerance for people who don't believe just exactly the way they believe.

-Uh uh thank you for giving the opportunity to clarify and amplify remarks in my remarks even more.
+Thank you for giving me the opportunity to clarify and amplify remarks and my remarks even more.

 I think Mitt Romney was speaking to America today.